August 2nd

 August 31st

-161 CE: Birth of Commodus, son of the emperor Marcus Aurelius (r.
+12 CE: Birth, in Antium (Anzio), of Caligula (r.
+37-41), the third emperor of Rome.
+161: Birth of Commodus, son of the emperor Marcus Aurelius (r.
 161-80) and Faustina.
 Commodus (r.
-180-93) was the first Roman emperor to be born in the purple, in other words he was born during the reign of his father.
+180-93) was the first Roman emperor to be born to the purple, in other words he was born during the actual reign of his father.
 1870: Birth, in Chiaravalle, of Maria Montessori (d.
 1952), the physician and educator. |